 Make a record of the following settings for future reference when setup is complete:

-• %Brake (portion of swing angle of braking pulses)
+- %Brake (portion of swing angle for braking action when turning off the bell)

 After setup complete